2026 Short Course Schedule

 Pricing for 2026 IN-PERSON Short Courses:

 Registration rates for a one-day course are $750 before Oct.
 15th and $1,100 after Oct.
 15th and a two-day course is $1,200 before Oct.
 15 and $1,500 after Oct.
 15th; note: In-person short courses require a Full Conferee registration to the symposium & exposition.
-Prices include breakfast, 2 coffee breaks and a buffet lunch.
+Full day course prices include breakfast, 2 coffee breaks and a buffet lunch.
 Register for two courses and receive a $100 discount.

 EAS will be offering short course student rates for full-time students (proof of ID required) but you must register in advance.
 In-person short courses require a Full-Time Student registration to the symposium & exposition ($50).
 Space is limited.
 Student rates for a one-day course are $125 before Oct.
 15th and $450 after Oct.
 15th.
 A two-day course is $225 before Oct.
 15th and $650 after Oct.
 15th.